thedevdojo/voyager/docs/getting-started/installation.md

 # Installation

 Voyager is super easy to install.
+We currently support Laravel 5.4, 5.5, 5.6 and 5.7.
 After creating your new Laravel application you can include the Voyager package with the following command:

 ```bash
 composer require tcg/voyager